check-sked/crypto_data_resources/stablecoins/README.md

 - Returns cumulative historical stablecoin supply.
 - Result includes the USD denominated value of all stablecoins and the number of native stablecoin units in circulation..
 - See [here](https://github.com/check-sked/crypto_data_resources/blob/main/csv_examples/stablecoins/total_stablecoins_all_chains.csv) for example of file returned.

 --

+### stablecoin_native_supply_dominance_by_chain.py

+- Returns historical stablecoin supply dominance by chain denominated in USD (USD value of stablecoins in circulation).
+- User has the option to choose specific stablecoins and chains through prompts in terminal.
+- Refer to map in file or the stablecoin dictionary for acceptable input tickers.
+- See [here]() for example of file returned.

+--